Rakhyvel/Orng_old/documentation.md

 ### Positional argument lists
 Argument lists are used to instantiate a struct.
 Argument lists are untyped by default, so a cast is necessary.

-Positional argument lists give their fields in the same order as the struct definition.
+Positional argument lists give their values in the same order as the fields in the struct.
 ```
 greatGatsby:Book = ("The Great Gatsby", "F. Scott Fitzgerald", 101):Book
 ```
-Argument lists can leave off fields that are defaults.
+Argument lists can leave off fields that have default values specified.
 For example:
 ```
 MyStruct::Type = (
     a:Int